project-error/projecterror.dev/docs/npwd/dev/SettingUpApp.md

 ```

 :::important
-If yo're using the `fetchNui` function, you need to hardcode the name in.
+If you're using the `fetchNui` function, you need to hardcode the name in.
 If not, all the requests will go to NPWD, instead of your app resource.

 ```js
 // ...